-Furthermore, persons in the special risk group for COVID-19 and their relatives are guaranteed the right to sickness benefit if, after agreement with their employer, they will stay home from work during the reopening of Denmark if it is considered too risky to attend work.
+On 20 May 2020, a supplementary provision was adopted, which means that persons in the special risk group for COVID-19 and their relatives are guaranteed the right to sickness benefit if, after agreement with their employer, they will stay home from work during the reopening of Denmark if it is considered too risky to attend work.
 These persons will in other words receive pay or sickness benefit until 31 August 2020.
 Employers will receive sickness benefit reimbursement throughout the period.
 The new rules include persons in the special risk group or relatives of persons in the special risk group, for whom it is not possible to organize the workplace so that work is not considered a risk to the person and where working from home is not possible.